glory-violet/Deploy-Python-based-Public-API-Processor-on-EC2-stored-data-in-S3/README.md

 # Deploy-Python-based-Public-API-Processor-on-EC2-stored-data-in-S3

 ## 📌 Project Overview
-This project demonstrates a Python-based application that fetches data from a public REST API, processes JSON responses using pandas, and stores the processed output in AWS cloud storage.
+This project demonstrates a Python-based application that fetches data from a public REST API, processes JSON responses using pandas, and stores the processed output in AWS cloud storage S3.

-The application is deployed on an AWS EC2 instance and securely stores generated data files in Amazon S3.

 ---

 ## 🚀 Technologies Used
-- Python --- Used as the primary programming language to fetch data from APIs, process JSON, and manage data workflows.
-Simple, versatile, and widely used for scripting and data tasks.
-- requests --- A Python library used to make HTTP calls to public APIs.
-It allows fetching data from REST APIs in a simple way.
+- **Python** – Primary language for fetching API data, processing JSON, and managing data workflows.
-- pandas --- A Python library used to make HTTP calls to public APIs.
-It allows fetching data from REST APIs in a simple way.
+- **requests** – Python library to make HTTP calls to public APIs.
+Fetches real-time data in a simple and structured way.
-- AWS EC2 --- Used for organizing, processing, and analyzing structured data.
-Converts API JSON responses into DataFrames, handles datetime conversion, and prepares data for plotting or storage.
+- **pandas** – Used to organize, process, and analyze data.
+Converts JSON responses into DataFrames, handles datetime conversion, and prepares data for plotting or storage.
-- Amazon S3 --- Provides a virtual server to deploy the Python application.
+- **AWS EC2** – Virtual server to deploy the Python application.
 Enables running scripts continuously or on-demand in the cloud.
+- **Amazon S3** – Cloud storage for securely storing processed CSV/output files.
+Ensures persistent storage and easy access.
-- IAM --- AWS Identity and Access Management ensures secure access to EC2 and S3.
-It allows defining roles and permissions so the Python script can upload files to S3 safely.
+- **IAM** – AWS Identity and Access Management ensures secure access to EC2 and S3.
+Defines roles and permissions so Python script can safely upload files.
-- Linux ---The operating system on which EC2 instance runs.
+- **Linux** – Operating system for the EC2 instance.
 Provides a stable environment to run Python scripts, manage files, and deploy applications.

 ---